hongpham/Workshop-Protect-your-IoT-fleet/Module 3: Detect a compromised device using cloud-side metrics/README.md

 <img src="../images/codechange.png"/>

-After this change, each message from **SensorDevice02** device will be about 3000bytes - which is very abnormal compared to regular message size (120bytes)
+After this change, each message from **SensorDevice02** device will have 3000 characters - which is very abnormal compared to regular message size (only have a 3-4 characters)

 Now we wait for a few minutes until you receive email from SNS.
-After that you can go to **Manage, Thing Groups, IsolatedDevices, Things** to see that **SensorDevice02** should be added to this group.
+After that you can go to **Manage, Thing Groups, IsolatedDevices, Things** to see that **Thing02** should be added to this group.
 Now let's check if this device has stopped sending telemetry data by going to **Test, Subscribe to a topic**, enter the topic **temperature-device-02**.

 If your automation in step 2 works.
 You shouldn't see any message there because we have associated **DenyAll** policy to Thing Group **IsolatedDevices**

 Congratulations!
 By completing this module, you have learned how to detect unusual behaviors of IoT devices, and stop offending devices to take any IoT actions.

-For extra-credit, move to [Module 4: Receive alerts in real-time](/Module%204:%20Receive%20alerts%20in%20real-time) to learn how to setup real-time notification from AWS IoT Device Defender on your phone or communication tools.
+Next, move to [Module 4: Detect a compromised device using device-side metrics](../Module%204:%20Detect%20a%20compromised%20device%20using%20device-side%20metrics) to use device-side metrics to detect compromised devices.